 Con Dao Islands

 Once used to house prisoners, the islands are now a hot spot for scuba divers and snorkelers.
-While some of the prison ruins can be toured, the beauty of the islands have made the area a top destination for tourists.
+While some of the prison ruins can be toured, the beauty of the islands has made the area a top destination for tourists.

 A series of 5 mountains, the Marble Mountains are filled with stunning caves and Buddhist temples.
-The caves are filled with shrines and the entire area is sacred to the people.
+The caves are filled with shrines, and the entire area is sacred to the people.
 While a more offbeat location, the mountains picturesque appearance draws off the beaten path travelers.